Skin Diamond: Career

-In April 2020, Christensen and eleven other adult/former adult actresses appeared in the music video for the G-Eazy song "Still Be Friends".
+In April 2020, Joy and eleven other adult/former adult actresses appeared in the music video for the G-Eazy song "Still Be Friends".

+Since 2024, Joy is the lead singer for the reggae-rooted, punk-flavored quartet The Calamatix.

 Personal life

 Diamond has two piercings in her navel, and one in her right nostril.
 She is also well known for her distinctive shaved-on-one-side haircut; because of this, she has been featured in the column "Beauty Showdown" in the magazine Cosmopolitan.
 When she first entered the adult film industry, her hair was pink.
 She is bisexual.